kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/10-AJAX-REST-API-1/01-loading-sample-data.md

 ## What does `load-sample-data.js` do?
 1. Loads everything up
 2. Connect to Database
-3. Bring in our models
+3. Brings in all our models
 4. Read files from `stores.json`, `reviews.json`, `users.json`
     * View them to see what they look like
 5. `insertMany()` is used to insert all those records at one time